Call and Book Your Hotel Now!

 Isabel II in the late 1800s was not able to suppress the political tensions that lead to yet another rebellion, the First Spanish Republic.
 Later, followed by the return of the monarchy to Madrid, the second Spanish Republic took place preceding the Spanish Civil War.

 During the Civil War (1936–1939) Madrid was one of the most heavily affected cities of Spain.
 Since then Madrid continued to be a stronghold of the Republicans.
-Western Madrid suburbs were bombed by airplanes targeting civilians.
+Western Madrid suburbs were bombed by aeroplanes targeting civilians.

 During the 1960s, under the dictatorship of Francisco Franco, the south of Madrid became very industrialized, attracting migrations from rural areas of Spain into the city.
 These migrated people provided the base for an active cultural and political reform.

 After the death of Franco, democratic parties, left-wing and parties with Republican ideology accepted King Juan Carlos I as the heir of the historic dynasty and with this political move, Spain earned its current position as a constitutional monarchy, with Madrid as capital.